greenkeeperio/greenkeeper-lockfile/README.md

 Write a test that returns whether this package runs in your CI service’s environment and add it to our [ci-services/tests](ci-services/tests.js).

 **We are looking forward to your contributions 💖 Don’t forget to add your CI service to the list at the top if this file.**

-## How does it work

-1. This script detects whether it's running on a Greenkeeper created branch
-2. If so it updates the lockfile with the latest version of the updated dependency
-3. It pushes the commit with the updated lockfile back to the Greenkeeper branch/pull request